amjadk12/personalBooksNode/README.md

 > set DB_CON=m<Mongo DB connection string> (Please get the connection string from MongoDB environment)
 > set personalBooks_jwtPrivateKey=pruTest12E4FG ((This is private key use to create Java Script Token - feel free to change as per your need))

-Note : Incase of heroku deployment plese prefix with "heroku config:" for example,

-> set heroku config:NODE_ENV=development

-step VII:
-set the configuration settings

-> npm i config

-step VIII:
+step XII:
-install the MongoDB

-> npm i mongoose
+> npm start

-step IX:
-Coonected to DB and create the seperate startup for db connection - Single responsibility principle

-step X:
-Implement the custom middleware function for async and error

-step XI:
-Created the Model and Router for Books

-step XII: testing of the API get and post using Postman tool My suggestion is to use Postman tool to test,
+> step XII: testing of the API get and post using Postman tool
+> My suggestion is to use Postman tool to test,
-i.
-GET http://localhost:5050/api/books (fetch all books from Mongo DB) ii.
-POST http://localhost:5050/api/books (add the book to Mongo DB) iii.POST http://localhost:5050/api/users (register the new user) iV.
+> i.
+GET http://localhost:5050/api/books (fetch all books from Mongo DB)
+> ii.
+POST http://localhost:5050/api/books (add the book to Mongo DB)
+> iii.POST http://localhost:5050/api/users (register the new user)
+> iV.
 POST http://localhost:5050/api/auth (login the user using - username and password : this shoul return the JSON Web Token)

 Please pass the for POST request ii, iii and iV respectively, ii.